daviddalpiaz/appliedstats/slr.md

 - **Linear** tells us that our model for $Y$ is a linear combination of the predictors $X$.
 (In this case just the one.)
 Right now, this always results in a model that is a line, but later we will see how this is not always the case.
 - **Regression** simply means that we are attempting to measure the relationship between a response variable and (one or more) predictor variables.
 In the case of SLR, both the response and the predictor are *numeric* variables.

 So SLR models $Y$ as a linear function of $X$, but how do we actually define a good line?
 There are an infinite number of lines we could use, so we will attempt to find one with "small errors."
 That is a line with as many points as close to it as possible.
-The questions now becomes, how do we find such a line?
+The question now becomes, how do we find such a line?
 There are many approaches we could take.

 We could find the line that has the smallest maximum distance from any of the points to the line.
 That is,